 Any vehicle in the school parking lot is subject to search with or without cause, by the Principal or Principal's designee.
-Any illegal substance or weapon found in or on a vehicle will be confiscated and delivered to law enforcement authorities.
+Any illegal substance or weapon found in or on a vehicle will be confiscated and law enforcement authorities will be contacted.
 By signing the acknowledgment for the handbook, the student and parent/guardian specifically agree to any such search and/or seizure.

-Student Searches
+Student Travel